IHCDA awards four properties with the Lt. Governor's Excellence in Affordable Housing Awards at the Indiana Housing Conference

 Senior Housing – Hawthorne Hills Senior Apartments

-RealAmerica recognized the necessity and importance of bringing affordable housing to the ashville community after the region experienced flooding in 2008.
+RealAmerica recognized the necessity and importance of bringing affordable housing to the Ashville community after the region experienced flooding in 2008.
 By 2009, they had set up roots by opening their first senior community, Willow Manor.
-Since its opening, its averaged 98% - 100% occupancy, which was a clear indicator to their President, Mrs. Ronda Weybright that they had only scratched the surface for the need of affordable senior housing.
-Then came, Hawthorne Hills Senior development, a twin sister development to Willow Manor providing 57 units in an environment where seniors can live more affordable, productive and independent lives while aging in place among family and friends.
-The building reflects the beauty of a country lodge with its 100% brick, stone and cement board exterior that was built to Emerald Rating National Green Building standards.
+Since its opening, it averaged 98% - 100% occupancy, which was a clear indicator to their President, Mrs. Ronda Weybright that they had only scratched the surface for the need for affordable senior housing.
+Then came, Hawthorne Hills Senior development, a twin sister development to Willow Manor providing 57 units in an environment where seniors can live more affordable, productive, and independent lives while aging in place among family and friends.
+The building reflects the beauty of a country lodge with its 100% brick, stone, and cement board exterior that was built to Emerald Rating National Green Building standards.

 Special Needs Housing – Walnut Commons